On the weekend of the 17-19 May, four Year 11 students took on the challenge...

-The Pastoral Care of all students is a vital element of the respect and regard that everyone is called to take on.
+The well-being of all students is a vital element of the respect and regard that everyone is called to take on.
 We are all members of an educational organisation that has committed itself to developing a genuine Christian community.

 All staff, students and families have the personal and community responsibility to contribute in this mission by respectful and positive interactions with each other at all times.
 Achieving this demands that we all maintain this vision of responsibility and positivity as the basis of our attitudes, words and actions.
 In so doing we achieve personal growth and enhance the development of all around us, of all ages.